juliajonesuk/GBS_analysis_cloud_tutorial/04_getting_started_amazon.rst

   export EC2_HOME=~/programs/ec2-api-tools-1.6.13

  2. Modify your PATH to include the *programs* folder and the EC2 CLI Tools.
-This way, when you add software directly in your *programs* folder, this will automatically tell your shell start up script where the software binaries live in so that they're set every time you log in or spawn a new Terminal window.
+This way, when you add software directly in your *programs* folder, this will automatically tell your shell start up script where the software binaries live so that they're set every time you log in or use a new Terminal window.
 Mac OSX users can do this easily in TextWrangler and Linux users use Vi, copy and paste:

  .. code-block:: bash